2025 FIFA Futsal Women's World Cup squads

-The 2025 FIFA Futsal Women's World Cup is an upcoming international women's futsal tournament to be held in the Philippines from November 21 to December 7, 2025.
+The 2025 FIFA Futsal Women's World Cup was the inaugural edition of the international women's futsal tournament held in the Philippines from November 21 to December 7, 2025.
 The 16 participating national teams were required by FIFA to register a squad of 14 players, including at least two goalkeepers.

 The rosters were confirmed on November 14, 2025 by FIFA.
 Teams which announced their roster prior to the confirmation by FIFA is also noted here.

 This article lists the national futsal squads that participated in the tournament.
 The age listed for each player is as of November 21, 2025, the first day of the tournament.
 The club listed is the club indicated in the official squad list.
 A flag is included for coaches who are of a different nationality to their team.